dexsuite/dex-retargeting/README.md

 ## Citation

-This repository is a part of the [AnyTeleop Project](https://yzqin.github.io/anyteleop/).
-If you use this work, kindly reference it as:
+This repository is derived from the [AnyTeleop Project](https://yzqin.github.io/anyteleop/) and is subject to ongoing enhancements.
+If you utilize this work, please cite it as follows:

 ```shell
 @inproceedings{qin2023anyteleop,